 5. How to be productive – Wake up early

-This is a great tip if you’re pondering how to be productive at home, especially if you have a busy household.
+This is a great tip if you’re wondering how to be productive at home, especially if you have a busy household.
 By waking up early, even if only by 20 or 30 minutes, you give yourself a head start on the day.

 6. Do the worst task first